Client Company Participation in BMGT 463, BMGT 475 and the

 Students in The Entrepreneurial Experience are usually undergraduate seniors who have chosen to minor in Entrepreneurship and Small Business with a major concentration in marketing, accounting, finance, or management.
 Students from other MSU colleges, e.g., Engineering, Agriculture, and Arts and Architecture sometimes enroll in the course.
 Students possess basic business education, including familiarity with financial reports, marketing and financial concepts and tools, and customary approaches to research and analysis.
 You can expect students to work four to six hours each week on the project.
 The application is available as a fillable PDF file here.

 Students in The Management Experience are also usually undergraduate seniors.
 The course is similar to that of BMGT 463.
 Teams do a major project such as substantive community service project, research paper, small business experience case, business plan, or strategic analysis.
 Practical experience with project and/or team management where performance is measured by delivered product.
 No credit for previous experience.

 Student Entrepreneurs in Action (SEA)

-The JJCBE has recently approved and launched a new program, Student Entrepreneurs in Action (SEA).
 Local businesses and organizations can now apply for a college intern from the SEA program to work with them from 10-20 hours weekly, at no cost to the business or organization.Client businesses, as well as non-profit organizations are welcome to apply for this unique opportunity.
-For additional information about this program, please contact Gary Bishop, associate teaching professor, and SEA program director at email@example.com or phone 406-994-7017.
+For additional information about this program, please contact Linda Ward, Director of Programs at BZeemail@example.com or phone 406-994-1995.
 Client applications are available here.